Rayza-Slyce/Rayza-Slyce-Spam-Campaign-Investigation-Affiliate-Redirect-Network/README.md

 - evidence of coordinated activity
 - redirect behaviour and monetisation flow

-Disrupting these domains would likely impact the campaign’s effectiveness, although similar infrastructure could be re-established.
+Disrupting these domains would likely impact this observed campaign infrastructure, although similar campaigns often re-establish quickly using new domains

 ---